antonekstrom1/antonekstrom1/README.md

 ### About Me

-Hi, I'm Anton Ekstrom, a curious entrepreneur and frontend developer from Sweden with a genuine passion for web technologies and ecommerce.
+Hi, I'm Anton Ekstrom, a curious entrepreneur and frontend developer from Sweden with a genuine passion for web technologies and e-commerce.
 I've been building stuff on the web since a young teenager.
 Unfortunately young me was not clever enough to upload all these side projects to my Github, which I now regret, mainly for nostalgic reasons.
 But now thanks to my studies, i will start to upload side and school projects here, and you will also be able to filter through my projects in the <a href="https://github.com/antonekstrom1?tab=stars">star-section</a>.

 - Frontend Developer Student at Folkuniversitetet Gothenburg.
 - My daily work as Chief Technology Officer at Villahome.se consists of taking on, innovating and developing system-efficient solutions, primarily for our e-commerce platform and IT infrastructure.
 Frontend development is frequent.